IT Alignment

 The development of a business strategy comprises two major phases:

-• Business strategy implementation: The way from the current competitive position to the chosen target position presented in high-level action plans and long/mid-term roadmaps.
+• Business strategy implementation: the way from the current competitive position to the chosen target position is presented in high-level action plans and long- and mid-term roadmaps.

 IT Alignment is part of business strategy formulation.
 Projects are part of business strategy implementation.